iterative/dvc.org/content/docs/how-to/best-practices.md

-# Common DVC Questions
+# Best Practices

-Some of these questions are easy to answer individually.
-Data scientists, engineers, or managers may already knows or can easily find answers to some of them.
+Data scientists, engineers, or managers may already know or can easily find answers to some of these questions.
 However, the variety of answers and approaches makes data science collaboration a nightmare. **A systematic approach is required.**

 ## Source code and data versioning